boxwise/boxtribute/react/README.md

 For integration tests, we mock the Apollo client with a `MockedProvider` component instead of the `ApolloProvider` component that is used to handle real data.
 More information on mocking the Apollo client can be found [here](https://www.apollographql.com/docs/react/development-testing/testing/).

 To eliminate repetitive code, a custom renderer was built in `react/src/utils/test-utils.js`.
 It allows developers to pass in three arguments (ui, mocks, and history) to render a component in a test environment.
 The utility also exports the entire react testing library, so you should import from this utility instead of `@testing-library/react`.
 See `CreateBox.test.js` for examples of the custom renderer's use.

+## Conventions for file and folder organisation

+* Views of react-router paths go into the views folder
+* Each view can have it's own folder - which in return can have a local components folder
+* Following an "As local as possible, as global as needed" approach: components get only moved into a more global/outer folder if they are used on that level
+* No index.ts files, besides the entry file for the app
+* Ideally only one component per file
+* Files and folders which export a component/view are written UpperCamelCase, with the same name as the actual exported component/view
+* Other files (like types.ts, helpers.ts etc) and folders (like providers, utils etc) are written in lowerCamelCase